List of NHL outdoor games broadcasters

 The following is a list of NHL regular season outdoor games broadcasters, including those in Canada and in the United States.

 The first NHL Heritage Classic was played in 2003 at Commonwealth Stadium between the Edmonton Oilers and the Montreal Canadiens.
 Although the Oilers had suggested the idea of hosting an outdoor game as early as the mid-1980s, the genesis of the 2003 event was the "Cold War" outdoor game played two years prior between Michigan State University and the University of Michigan.

 One year later, NBC Sports Executive VP Jon Miller pitched the idea of an annual outdoor television event to the NHL in 2004 "but they didn't find the concept workable."
 In December 2006, Miller found an ally in then NHL Executive VP/Business & Media John Collins, who embraced the idea.
 The first Winter Classic was held January 1, 2008, between the Buffalo Sabres and Pittsburgh Penguins at Ralph Wilson Stadium in Orchard Park, New York.
 The game had an NHL-record crowd of 71,217 fans in attendance.
 The success of the 2008 NHL Winter Classic led the NHL to schedule a second one for 2009, held at Wrigley Field in Chicago, Illinois, on January 1, 2009, matching the Detroit Red Wings against the Chicago Blackhawks.

 That game had the highest American television ratings of any hockey game in 33 years.
 The success of the 2009 NHL Winter Classic has solidified "the Classic" as an annual event from then on.
 The Winter Classic was officially made a permanent part of the NHL schedule through at least January 1, 2021, as part of the league's television contract with the NBC Sports Group.
 The Winter Classic is also broadcast in Canada by the league's TV partner there too.

-Unlike the annual Winter Classic games, Heritage Classic games have been held infrequently.
+Unlike the annual Winter Classic and Stadium Series games, Heritage Classic games have been held infrequently.

 For the 2013–14 NHL season, the NHL introduced three other outdoor games known as the Stadium Series.
 The 2014 Stadium Series was held in Los Angeles, California, New York City and Chicago, Illinois.
 Another Stadium Series game was held the following season in Santa Clara, California, with two more games scheduled for the 2015–16 season in Denver, Colorado and Minneapolis, Minnesota.

-To celebrate the league's centennial anniversary in 2017, two special outdoor games were held: The NHL Centennial Classic on January 1, 2017, to kickoff the year; and then the NHL 100 Classic played on December 16.
+To celebrate the league's centennial anniversary in 2017, two special outdoor games were held: The NHL Centennial Classic on January 1, 2017, to kick off the year; and then the NHL 100 Classic played on December 16.